 As discussed above, the nitrate target will be established as a monthly average in this TMDL.
 Therefore, long-term monthly average concentrations were calculated for each month based on measured concentrations over a reasonable period that is representative.
 To make sure that the monthly average concentrations will meet the concentration target even under the worst-case scenario, the highest monthly average nitrate concentrations were used as existing monthly mean concentrations to calculate the percent reduction required to achieve the nitrate target.
 This approach adds to the margin of safety of the TMDL.

-For Jackson Blue Spring and Merritts Mill Pond, the percent reductions required for this TMDL were calculated using the monthly values for nitrate averaged over the most recent seven-year period (January 1, 2000, through December 31, 2011).
-The longer period including more recent data was used instead of the Cycle II verified period (2000–07) because nitrate concentrations have increased in these WBIDs since 2007.
+For Jackson Blue Spring and Merritts Mill Pond, the percent reductions required for this TMDL were calculated using the monthly values for nitrate averaged over the most recent 11-year period (January 1, 2000, through December 31, 2011).
+The longer period including more recent data was used instead of the Cycle 2 verified period (2000–07) because nitrate concentrations have increased in these WBIDs since 2007.
 The maximum monthly average for each WBID was then considered in the calculation of a target for percent reduction (Table 5.1).
-Table 5.1 summarizes the monthly averages with monthly average rainfall for Jackson Blue Spring and Merritts Mill Pond.
+Table 5.1 summarizes the monthly averages and monthly average rainfall for Jackson Blue Spring and Merritts Mill Pond.
 These data show that elevated nitrate concentrations occur in both wet and dry months.

 5.4 Critical Conditions/Seasonality

 Establishing the critical conditions for algae growth in a given watershed depends on many factors.
 For typical surface waters, the critical conditions exist when there is an extended dry period followed by a rainfall runoff event.
 During the wet weather period, rainfall washes off nutrients that have built up on the land surface under dry conditions.
 Similar correlations have also been noted for some spring systems, but they may not be as dramatically influenced by rain events.
-The water from the springs that discharge into Merritts Mill Pond is from infiltrating precipitation somewhere in the springshed that migrated within the Floridan aquifer system to the spring vents.
+The water from the springs that discharge into Merritts Mill Pond comes from infiltrating precipitation somewhere in the springshed that migrated within the Floridan aquifer system to the spring vents.
 Water discharged from the vents is from a mixture of sources and may range from days to decades in age.
 At Jackson Blue Spring and Merritts Mill Pond, fluctuations in spring water quality have been observed, and these could be a response to flushing from seasonal rainfall events or to seasonal nonpoint impacts such as fertilization.
 However, throughout the year, nitrate concentrations have remained above the 0.35 mg/L threshold for algal growth.

 Table 5.1.
 Monthly Median Nitrate Concentrations for Jackson Blue Spring and Merritts Mill Pond, 2001–11